EDUCBA Logo

 • Whenever we attempt an invalid entry, Excel displays an error alert message.

-• It is possible to add new values to the dropdown list by simply adding them to the list items, giving users greater flexibility and ensuring that the list is always up-to-date.
+• Adding new values to the dropdown list is possible by adding them to the list items, giving users greater flexibility and ensuring that the list is always up-to-date.

 How to Create Drop Down List in Excel?